alipzsh/knowledge-base/fuzz checking phase.md

 - test.php   --> 404 // wrong files
 - 60         --> 302 // ha?

+this answers one of our early questions: how the application handles data (how different stuff are handled e.g. redirection)

 # verify the fuzzing using that hook.

 07:02

 we expect to find the file we are sure exists. we should see a difference between the real and arbitrary files.

 [wlist-maker.sh](wlist-maker.sh)